databrary/policies/standard-operating-proceedures.md

 There are two primary levels of access: (1) public/unrestricted, and (2) restricted, but open to authorized Databrary *Investigators*. *Data Contributors* may choose whether to allow all authorized *Investigators* on Databrary to have access (Open Sharing) or only a selected subset of individuals (Collaborative Sharing).

-Databrary will present a set of pages that allow the public unrestricted access to archival materials, materials that do not contain sensitive information (abstracts, researcher information, protocols, visual displays, coding manuals, etc.), and links to data analysis/software tools.
+Databrary will also allow the contributor to grant public unrestricted access to archival materials, materials that do not contain sensitive information (abstracts, researcher information, protocols, visual displays, coding manuals, etc.), excerpts, and links to data analysis/software tools.

 Identifiable or sensitive data — *Recordings*, coded spreadsheets linked to *Recordings*, *Self-Reported Health-Related Information* — and *Metadata* will be assigned to the restricted, but open access level in almost all cases.
 These materials may be shared if the *Depicted Individuals* or research participants have given permission.
 See section 3.3.2 below for details about the different levels of sharing permission permitted.